Grass Lake, Michigan

 The Waterloo Clubhouse, the focal point of social activities, provides a warm retreat after the hunt.
 Members gather around the fire for a drink and then enjoy a hot meal together.
 It is a place where non-hunting spouses and/or children can entertain themselves in comfort while waiting for hunters to return.
 The Clubhouse is also the venue for other social events held by the hunt throughout the year such as the Lobster Broil, Neighborhood Picnic, Christmas Party, etc.

 The Club has hosted horse shows from its beginning, sponsoring those of the Jackson Riding Club in the 40s.
 The Club's Shows attract riders from all over the Midwest, as well as other Michigan Hunt Clubs- Grosse Pointe, Battle Creek, Bloomfield and Metamora.
-Waterloo Hunt Club sponsors two A- rated hunter/jumper shows, several dressage shows, hunt paces and hunter trials.
+Waterloo Hunt Club sponsors two National rated hunter/jumper shows, several dressage shows, and hunter trials.
 Members enjoy helping at these major fund raising events.